HaimengBai/431slides/class_21/README.md

     - Remaining performances are:
         - at 8 PM on Friday Nov 10, Saturday Nov 11, and 2 PM on Sunday Nov 12.
         - and at 8 PM on Friday Nov 17 and Saturday Nov 18.

+6. Course Notes - edited Section 16 to use Love-boost.R not its precursor.

 ## Announcements after class:

 - Good luck on Quiz 2!